Book Your Demo

 Arkose Labs disrupts the financial incentive driving bot attacks, offering a comprehensive solution for long-term bot mitigation and account security.
 Focused on safeguarding global companies at critical user touch-points like account login and registration, we go beyond traditional measures.
 Our approach involves uncovering hidden attack signals and dismantling attackers' return on investment (ROI), all while maintaining a smooth user experience.

 In the face of the evolving “as-a-service” phenomenon, Arkose Labs stands as a stalwart defender.
-Our innovative bot detection and mitigation platform, Arkose Bot Manager, goes beyond conventional protection.
+Our innovative bot detection and mitigation platform goes beyond conventional protection.
 It scrutinizes data from user sessions, assessing context, behavior, and past reputations to classify traffic by risk profile.
-By presenting enforcement challenges to suspicious traffic, we effectively differentiate between legitimate users and fraudsters, ensuring businesses are shielded against the dynamic landscape of “as-a-service” threats.
+By presenting AI-resistant enforcement challenges that thwart machine vision and AI solvers to suspicious traffic, we effectively differentiate between legitimate users and fraudsters, ensuring businesses are shielded against the dynamic landscape of “as-a-service” threats.

 Beat the bots and book a demo!